Biden proposals may not guarantee all Fortune 500 corporations pay federal income taxes, experts say

 “If you don’t like the law, change it.
 But Biden is in some ways going in the opposite direction.
 He’s adding clean energy credits and the like, so there may even be more companies paying $0 in taxes.”

-Complicating matters is the limits surrounding Treasury’s proposals aimed at large firms paying $0 in taxes.
+Complicating matters are the limits surrounding Treasury’s proposals aimed at large firms paying $0 in taxes.
 The goal of the administration’s “book tax” plan is in part to act as a safeguard against those firms paying nothing, using accounting guidelines to determine taxable income.

 “Under the regime, highly profitable multinational corporations would no longer be able to report significant profits to shareholders while avoiding federal income taxation entirely,” Treasury said in a report on its tax proposals.

 As written by the Biden administration, however, this provision may not put a substantial dent in the number of large corporations paying no federal income taxes.
-Treasury’s proposal states this tax would only apply to the approximately 200 companies in America with more than $2 billion in net income annually — less than 0.01 percent of all U.S. corporations.
+Treasury’s proposal states this tax would only apply to the nearly 200 companies in America with more than $2 billion in net income annually — less than 0.01 percent of all U.S. corporations.

-Of the 55 corporations that did not pay federal income taxes in 2020, only five had more than $2 billion in net income, according to the report by the Institute for Taxation and Economic Policy, a left-leaning think-tank.
+Of the 55 corporations that did not pay federal income taxes in 2020, only five had more than $2 billion in net income, according to the report by the Institute for Taxation and Economic Policy, a left-leaning think tank.
 That means the overwhelming majority of them would not be subject to the book tax.

 Matt Gardner, author of the ITEP report, praised the Biden plan for substantially increasing the amount of taxes paid by major corporations.
 However, he said it was unclear how many Fortune 500 firms would be paying $0 under the plan.
 If the Biden administration wanted to eliminate that problem, he said, it could drop the threshold for the book tax to ensure it hits more firms.